maximepvrt/angular-google-gapi/README.md

-Angular Cloud Endpoints
+Angular Google GApi
 =======================

-An AngularJS module for use Google Cloud Endpoints.
+An AngularJS module for use all Google Apis and your Google Cloud Endpoints.

 ## Requirements